Bronchopulmonary dysplasiaBPD; Chronic lung disease - children; CLD - children

 BPD occurs in very ill infants who received high levels of oxygen for a long period.
 BPD can also occur in infants who were on a breathing machine (ventilator).

-A mechanical ventilator is a machine that assists with breathing.
+A mechanical ventilator is a machine that helps with breathing.
 This article discusses the use of mechanical ventilators in infants.Read Article Now Book Mark Article

 BPD is more common in infants born early (prematurely), whose lungs were not fully developed at birth.